powerapi-ng/powerapi-ng.github.io/docs/getting_started.md

 Check [here](./reference/cgroup/cgroup_v1_activation.md) if you have trouble creating the cgroup.

-### Add programs to the group
+### Add processes to the group

-Once the group created, we need to fill it with programs to be monitored.
+Once the group created, we need to fill it with processes to be monitored.
 To do so, you can use the following :

 ```sh